Additional Pests – Centipede, Millipede, Silverfish, Crickets, Pillbugs, Sowbugs, Earwigs

 - Millipede – Although similar to centipedes, millipedes have two legs per body segment as opposed to the centipede’s one.
 Millipedes feed on decaying organic matter and are often up to 2 inches long and brown or black in color.
 They require moisture to survive, so they aren’t often found indoors unless in a damp basement or crawl space.
 During a millipede migration, thousands of millipedes can move as they seek out better conditions, commonly entering homes and buildings during this process by the hundreds.

 - Silverfish – Like the name suggests, silverfish are silver or shiny grey in color.
-They grow between ½ and 1 inch long and are notoriously difficult to eliminate.
+They grow between ½ and 1 inch long.
 Their primary food source is molds and organic matter, though they can also eat through fabrics and paper.
+For this reason, it is important to learn how to get rid of silverfish.
 They are commonly found in attics, basements, and crawl spaces, as well as kitchens, bathrooms, and bookshelves.

 - Field Cricket – With the distinctive cricket chirp, field crickets are black or dark colored.
 They generally live outside in wooded areas, but will come into buildings seeking food and water or following light sources.
 Crickets can both fly and jump and they are able to get into homes through small cracks.
 They also eat fabric and carpet, so even one cricket can cause enough property damage to be a nuisance.